Pelvic Pain: Pinning Down the Cause

 While many women might simply disregard pelvic pain as something they have to endure, such discomfort should hardly be dismissed.
-In fact, pelvic pain can actually be a symptom of a more serious medical condition; and consulting with a urogynecologist is often necessary in order to pinpoint the underlying cause.
-At Coyle Institute, Dr. Coyle offers his patients his singular expertise in urogynecology to provide them with options that will relieve them from such issues as pelvic pain.
-In order to diagnose and determine the specific causes of such a concern, he consults with his patients to evaluate their daily habits, explore their medical history, and discuss the ways that their particular pain may be presenting itself.
+In fact, pelvic pain can actually be a symptom of a more serious medical condition; and consulting with a specialized gynecologist is often necessary in order to pinpoint the underlying cause.
+At Coyle Institute, Dr. Coyle and his staff offer patients their singular expertise in gynecology and urogynecology to provide them with options that will relieve them from such issues as pelvic pain.
+In order to diagnose and determine the specific causes of such a concern, they consult with their patients to evaluate their daily habits, explore their medical history, and discuss the ways that their particular pain may be presenting itself.

 At Coyle Institute, our specialized medical evaluations often include:

 - Blood testing to establish such numbers as complete blood count and sedimentation rate, which often indicates inflammation, infection, or anemia.

 - Urine testing such as urine cultures and urinalysis, which provide proof of kidney stones or urinary tract infections.

 - Testing of the stools to search for blood, which are indicative of larger problems.

 - Pelvic examinations and digital rectal examinations to rule out the presence of abnormalities.